anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2017-01-11-expression-rewriting-engine-for-process-algebra-theory.md

 1. `button(first)` will evaluate to `ε`.
 2. Since one of its operands has started, `+` will discard the `button(second) * gui { textField.text = "Something Else" }` - now, even if the user presses the `second` button, `gui { textField.text = "Something Else" }` has no chance of being executed.
 3. According to `*` in `button(first) * gui { textField.text = "Hello World" }`, its second operand must be executed after the successful execution of the first one.
 Since this has happened, `gui { textField.text = "Hello World" }` will be executed, setting `testField.text` to "Hello World".

+#### Intuition
+You can check your intuition regarding the semantics of the example above by having a look at how the same behavior can be expressed in plain Scala.

+In the code below, consider `eventSystem` to be some object you can register and deregister callbacks of the form `Event => Unit` with.
+It is guaranteed that these callbacks will be called on a button click - a typical scenario in a Scala GUI application.

+Then, the above example would be expressed as follows:

+{% highlight scala %}
+def callback(e: Event): Unit = {
+  if      (e.button == first ) { textField.text = "Hello World"    }
+  else if (e.button == second) { textField.text = "Something Else" }
+  eventSystem.deregister(callback)
+}
+eventSystem.register(callback)
+{% endhighlight %}

+Note, however, that this example should **not** be considered a reactive implementation of the algebra itself.
+It only illustrates how to express the behavior of the PA expression above to the terms of an event system and callbacks.

 ## Standard SubScript implementation